ThreeDotsLabs/watermill/docs/content/docs/troubleshooting.md

 logger := watermill.NewStdLogger(true, true)
 ````

-### Debugging Pub/Sub tests
+## Debugging Pub/Sub tests

-#### Running single tests
+### Running a single test

 ```bash
 make up
 go test -v ./... -run TestPublishSubscribe/TestContinueAfterSubscribeClose
 ```

-#### grep is your friend
+### grep is your friend

-Every test case that is executed, have a unique UUID of the test case.
-It is used in the topic name.
+Each executed test case has a unique UUID.
+It's used in the topic's name.
 Thanks to that, you can easily grep the output of the test.
-It gives you very detailed information about test execution.
+It gives you detailed information about the test execution.

 ```bash
 > go test -v ./... > test.out